rubyreilly/0827-Lectures/react_state_events_forms/answers.md

 4. Use state when you're going to want to reassign properties of a component
 5. Use constructor if you want more logic than state assignment to happen before anything else
 6. Pass props when a component is called in parent
+7. Callback methods as props that call setState?